dmulders/pain_TSL_EEG/README.md

 All codes are written in Matlab and were ran using Matlab R2019b.

+The codes for the Bayesian models were written by [Florent Meyniel](https://github.com/florentmeyniel/MinimalTransitionProbsModel).
+They are provided in this repository in /IdealObserversCode/ with some updates to test variants of the initial models (with different priors, learning AF, ...).

 * To collect data and run experiments in the lab, you need
     - a stimulator and DAQ device
     - Matlab with the DAQ and [Psychtoolbox](http://psychtoolbox.org/)